mary1afshar/bridge/README.md

 ![bridge](https://github.com/mary1afshar/bridge/blob/main/readme_images/meet2.PNG)

-With bringe+, we are bridging the gap and building a strong community of women in tech ✨
+With Bridge+, we are bridging the gap and building a strong community of women in tech ✨